 Once your potatoes are cooked, drain them and let them steam for a couple of minutes, add them back to the saucepan, off the heat and add the butter and milk and mash them until they are perfectly smooth.
 I recommend buying a potato ricer, my one changed my life, and don't make your mash as wet as you normally would, again this is another tip so that it doesn't sink into the gravy.

-Once your mash is finished and your filling is cool dollop the mash on top in big spoon full and spread around with a fork making sure you have lots of rough bits to crisp up, leave a 1cm edge of mince exposed, this will go all crisp and delicious.
+Once your mash is finished and your filling is cool dollop the mash on top in big spoon full and spread around with a fork making sure you have lots of rough bits to crisp up, leave a 1cm edge of mince exposed, this will allow the gravy to bubble up go all crisp and delicious. 🤤

 Pop in the oven for around 30 mins until all the mash has gone deliciously crisp!!